Skip to main content

 Updated by Steven Silverstone

-You can integrate LinearB’s WorkerB with a Microsoft Teams channel to send real-time delivery and quality alerts directly to your engineering team.
-This allows teams to monitor activity and mitigate risks without leaving their workspace.
+Connect LinearB’s WorkerB to a Microsoft Teams channel to send real-time delivery and quality alerts directly to your team.
+This helps you surface risks and stay on top of review and delivery flow—without leaving Teams.

 Prerequisites

-• WorkerB must be installed in your Microsoft Teams environment.
+• WorkerB installed in your Microsoft Teams environment.

-Linking a LinearB Team to a Microsoft Teams Channel
+Link a LinearB team to a Microsoft Teams channel

 1. Open the WorkerB bot in Microsoft Teams.

-• link team -s — enables MS Teams’ search functionality, useful for orgs with many channels.
+• link team -s — enables search (recommended for orgs with many teams/channels).

-• Select the LinearB team you want to link.
+• The LinearB team you want to link.

-• Select the Microsoft Teams team and channel.
+• The Microsoft Teams team and channel that should receive alerts.

-4. In the final step, check the box to invite all team members.
-This will send each user a personal invite to configure their individual WorkerB alerts.
+4. In the final step, select the checkbox to invite all team members.
+This sends each user a personal invite to connect WorkerB and configure their individual alerts.

-1. After linking, the selected channel will display a confirmation message and any team members invited will receive their personal setup notification.
+After linking, the selected channel shows a confirmation message, and any invited members receive a personal setup notification.

 Identifies pull requests that may introduce instability due to large code changes or a high percentage of rework/refactor.

-• Customizable Thresholds: Set the minimum number of code changes (range: 0–50).
+• Customizable thresholds: Minimum number of code changes (0–50).

-Flags PRs that were merged too quickly after minimal review, indicating a rushed or insufficient process.
+Flags pull requests that were merged quickly after minimal review, which may indicate a rushed process.

-Notifies the team when a review request remains unaddressed for an extended period.
+Notifies the team when a review request remains unaddressed for too long.

-Alerts when a code review is taking too long to complete, which may indicate a bottleneck.
+Alerts when a code review is taking too long to complete, which may signal a bottleneck.

-Delivers a daily summary of critical PR activity to your Teams channel—ideal for morning standups or async team check-ins.
+Delivers a daily summary of key pull request activity—useful for standups or async check-ins.

 • Includes:

-• Issues with over 100 lines of code
+• PRs with over 100 lines of code

 • PRs with more than 6 comments